It goes without saying that every day of every single month of every single year should be dedicated to doing what we can to prevent bullying.

 Definitely check out all of these free resources on Scholastic Parents on bullying: Bully-Free Zone

 Articles like Bullies in Disguise and Beyond the Bully are packed with information and are totally worth your time.

 Queen Bees and Wannabes and Masterminds & Wingmen by Rosalind Wiseman

 Both of these publications cover the ever-changing dynamics of growing up today along with strategies parents can use to support their children during these tumultuous years.

 What are your go-to books about bullying?
 There are so many well-written, powerful resources on the market today—I'd love to hear what stands out for you!

-Share your thoughts on the Scholastic Parents Facebook page, or find Amy on Twitter, @teachmama, and let's continue the conversation!
+Share your thoughts on the Scholastic Parents Facebook page and let's continue the conversation!